-Dorinda Carter Andrews is assistant dean of equity outreach initiatives for the College of Education and associate professor of race, culture and equity in the Department of Teacher Education.
-She is also a core faculty member in the African American and African Studies Program and co-director of the Graduate Urban Education Certificate Program.
-Her teaching and research focus on race and equity in education, urban teacher preparation and identity development, black student racial and achievement ideologies, and critical race praxis with in-service educators.
+Dorinda Carter Andrews is chairperson of the Department of Teacher Education and professor of race, culture and equity.
+She is also a core faculty member in the African American and African Studies Program Her teaching and research focus on race and equity in education, urban teacher preparation and identity development, black student racial and achievement ideologies, and critical race praxis with in-service educators.
 She utilizes qualitative methodologies and critical theories to inform her work.
 Carter Andrews is co-editor of "Contesting the Myth of a Post-Racial Era: The Continued Significance of Race in U.S. Education" (2013) and is a 2014 recipient of the Early Career Contribution Award from the Committee on Scholars of Color in Education of the American Educational Research Association.
 She has given two TEDx talks, "The Consciousness Gap in Education" and "Teach Kids to be Eagles".
 Her work has been published in several academic journals, including Harvard Educational Review and Teachers College Record.

 Darius Johnson is a Ph.D. student in the Department of Curriculum, Instruction, and Teacher Education.
 His research interests focus on issues of race, equity, and culture in education, particularly culturally responsive sensemaking of urban teachers and principals.